dev-build-deploy/diagnose-it/README.md

 ## Features

 * Simple to use
-* Based on [LLVMs Expressive Diagnostics specification]
+* Inspired by the [LLVMs Expressive Diagnostics specification]
 * Provide context to your diagnostics messages

 ## Usage